mgeeky/cobalt-arsenal/README.md

 My published set of Aggressor Scripts for Cobalt Strike 4.0+

+- **`BeaconInitialTasks.cna`** - This script lets you configure **commands that should be launched as soon as the Beacon checks-in for the first time**.
+Both commands and argue settings are available in a dedicated options dialog.
+Also, a feature to right-click on a Beacon and issue "Run custom command..." was added to allow to run arbitrary commands against multiple beacons.
+Settings are then save in file specified in a global variable named:
+     `$beaconInitialTasksSettingsFile`

+   *How it works?*

+   Implementation of beacon_task() functionality to invoke nearly-arbitrary Cobalt Strike commands from a passed string, from within your Aggressor scripts:
+         ```
+         beacon_task($bid, "execute-assembly C:\\tools\\Rubeus.exe hash /password:test");
+         ```

 - **`better-upload.cna`** - Simple yet **super handy** script that overrides built-in `upload` command by having one that offers additional, second parameter - being _remote file path_.
 By default we're only able to upload file to the CWD.
 This implementation let's us upload wherever we like:

 ```